beniaminogreen/zoomerjoin/README.md

 # ZoomerJoin <img src='logo.png' align="right" height="250">

-INSANELY, BLAZINGLY FAST fuzzy joins in R. Implimented using [MinHash](https://en.wikipedia.org/wiki/MinHash), such that each record does not have to be compared to all other records when matching.
-This results in matches that return orders of magnitude faster than other matching packages.
+INSANELY, BLAZINGLY FAST fuzzy joins in R. Implimented using [MinHash](https://en.wikipedia.org/wiki/MinHash) to cut down on the number of comparisons that need to be made in calculating matches.
+This results in matches that return orders of magnitude faster than other matches.

 # Installation